gramineproject/gramine-scaffolding/Documentation/templates.rst

 Choosing the template to override
 ---------------------------------

-Here's a non-exhaustive list
-of files used by SCAG and templates from which they are rendered (and which we will be overriding):
+Here's a non-exhaustive list of files used by SCAG and templates from which they are rendered (and which we will be overriding):

-- File ``.scag/Dockerfile`` is responsible of creating initial (not signed) image.
-Rendered from ``Dockerfile`` template.
+- File ``.scag/Dockerfile`` is responsible for creating initial (not signed) image.
+Rendered from ``Dockerfile`` template (in the root directory of respective templates directory).

 - File ``.scag/Dockerfile-final`` is responsible for replacing ``app.manifest.sgx`` and ``app.sig`` (SIGSTRUCT) inside the container.